As malware continues to adapt and overcome conventional IT security, it’s more important than ever to have powerful cybersecurity support.

 This doesn’t mean your business has to become a victim.
 There are many security precautions you can put in place to reduce or even eliminate the chances of malware finding its way inside your systems successfully, and steps you can take to minimize the damage done if you do become infected.

 Next-gen firewalls, antivirus and antimalware software are getting better and better at keeping up with the latest malware variants and can create a layered security that can stop an infection dead in its tracks.
-This kind of robust cybersecurity defense is even easier to equip at your business when you have comprehensive cybersecurity support in Boston and throughout New England.
+This kind of robust cybersecurity defense is even easier to equip at your business when you have comprehensive cybersecurity support in Boston.

 A solid Business Continuity plan that involves thorough data backups stored in a secure, offsite location can act as your last line of defense against threats like ransomware, giving you the option to wipe your systems clean of the infection, and restore vital data and applications in less time than it would take to rebuild your systems from scratch.

-The good news is that you don’t have to handle any of this on your own – Radius Executive IT Solutions is proud to provide tried and tested cybersecurity support in Boston and throughout New England that will ensure your business is more than prepared to deal with the ongoing threat of malware, no matter what shape it takes.
+The good news is that you don’t have to handle any of this on your own – Radius Executive IT Solutions is proud to provide tried and tested cybersecurity support in Boston that will ensure your business is more than prepared to deal with the ongoing threat of malware, no matter what shape it takes.

 Without the necessary protections and precautions in place, a business hit by a malware infection will likely never fully recover.
 Lost productivity, lost profits, and the damage to your business’ reputation are huge hurdles to overcome.
 Preparing today in anticipation of tomorrow’s disaster might be the only thing that makes it possible to keep your doors open – but only if you keep up with the ever-evolving threat of malware.

 Want to learn more about the steps you can take to protect your business against threats like the many common types of malware?
-Contact us Radius Executive IT Solutions at email@example.com or (978) 528-0110 right away to connect with the best cybersecurity support in Boston and throughout New England.
+Contact us Radius Executive IT Solutions at firstname.lastname@example.org or (978) 523-2174 right away to connect with the best cybersecurity support in Boston.